| วารสารสมาคมจิตแพทย์แห่งประเทศไทยJournal of the Psychiatrist

 2) clonazepam and diazepam injection, 3) trihexyphenidyl tablet,

 4) propranolol tablet, and 5) hyoscine injection.
+Analysis of

 efficacy and safety were conducted according to the intend-to-treat